estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 ### Template literals or string interpolation

-is the solution to string concatenation, wich is ugly.
+is the solution to string concatenation, which is ugly.

 ```js
 let greeting = `Welcome onboard ${userName}`